Gypsy Rose Blanchard says she 'felt like a prisoner' before mother's fatal stabbing

 Blanchard is serving time at Missouri’s Chillicothe Correctional Center home for the 2015 death of her mother.
 Dee Dee Blanchard, a single mother, likely suffered from a mental illness called Munchausen syndrome by proxy (MSBP), which occurs when a person attempts to produce psychological or physical symptoms in another person.

-Dee Dee claimed from the time Gypsy was 7-years-old that her daughter could not walk and had the mindset of a child.
+Dee Dee claimed from the time Gypsy was 7 years old that her daughter could not walk and had the mindset of a child.
 She also claimed Gypsy suffered from epilepsy, leukemia and muscular dystrophy.

 However, Gypsy could walk and did not have any of the ailments or cancer.